Jump directly to the page contents

 General Assembly 2023

 Dorothee Hodapp introduced the project at the General Assembly of Helmholtz Earth & Environment.
-Katja Matthes who is Helmholtz-Vicepresident Sustainability congratulated her and the team with a SynCom-Award.
+Katja Matthes, Helmholtz-Vicepresident Sustainability, congratulated her and the team with a SynCom-Award.

-In a two-day workshop on July 18/19 in Berlin, the project-group developing operational biodiversity targets has taken up it's work.
+In a two-day workshop on July 18-19 in Berlin, the project team "Developing operational biodiversity targets" has taken up it's work.

 Contact